 - KVM environment

-- Xen environment

 - VMware environment

 - Oracle VM Server for SPARC environment

+- Oracle Solaris Kernel Zones environment

 - Oracle Solaris Zones environment

-2.2 High availability
+1.2 High availability

 HA clusters use redundant components to compensate for a failure.
-Most HA clusters have a shared-storage environment; therefore, PRIMECLUSTER assumes, but does not require, that the cluster nodes connect to storage through a shared-access Storage Area Network (SAN).
-To provide redundancy, access to the SAN should include multiple host adaptors in each node.
-Additionally, each node in the cluster must know if the other nodes in the cluster are operational.
+Each node in the cluster must know if the other nodes in the cluster are operational.
 They do this by sending heartbeats over the interconnects.

-2.2.1 Cluster interconnects
+1.2.1 Cluster interconnects